jcconnects/UFSC-INE5424/README.md

 ### Demo Test Configuration

 The main demo test simulates a network of autonomous vehicles:
-- Creates 30 vehicles running in separate processes
+- Creates multiple vehicles running in separate processes
-- Each vehicle has a random lifetime between 10-50 seconds
+- Each vehicle has various components (LiDAR, camera, ECU, etc.)
-- Even-numbered vehicles act as both senders and receivers
-- Odd-numbered vehicles act only as receivers
+- Components communicate with each other within and across vehicles
 - All log output is saved to the logs/ directory

 ## System Architecture